 Seasoning your smoker will help it last longer, get it ready to cook, and remove any foreign contaminants, grease, oil, or anything else that should not be in your smoker.

-Not only will the seasoning process help you clean and sanitize your smoker, but it will also burn off anything from dust to bugs.
-Anything that may have gotten into the smoker while it was being stored in the warehouse.
+Not only will the seasoning process help you clean and sanitize your smoker, but it will also burn off anything from dust to bugs and anything else that may have gotten into the smoker while it was being stored in the warehouse.

 Furthermore, the seasoning process can aid in the sealing of uncured paint and internal steel.